Debugging

 )

-endIn order to nicely display the statistics, you may want to install PrettyTables.jl package.
-It is not bundled with RxInfer by default, but, if installed manually, it makes the output more readable.
+To nicely display the statistics, install the PrettyTables.jl package.
+It is not bundled with RxInfer by default, but if installed, it makes the output more readable.

 using PrettyTables